 - Expressive activities - such as journaling, drawing, painting, playing an instrument, writing poetry

-- Being around people - such as go to coffee shop
+- Being around people - such as go to coffee shop or calling a friend

 "My people" to reach out to (please talk to these individuals in advance to inform them of being added to the plan):